SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 Build system integration
 ------------------------

-If you're using Gradle, `SpongeGradle <start/project/gradle>`_ will provide additional integration for Gradleand plugin metadata.
-For example it will automatically include the project version defined in the Gradle build script in your plugin metadata.
+If you're using Gradle, `SpongeGradle <start/project/gradle>`_ will provide additional integration for Gradle and plugin metadata.
+For example, it will automatically include the project version defined in the Gradle build script in your plugin metadata.
 See :doc:`project/gradle` for details.

 .. _Ore: https://github.com/SpongePowered/Ore
 .. _JSON: https://en.wikipedia.org/wiki/JSON